Created a Schedule Generator For my School

 May of 2019 - Current

-Since I wasn't unable to find any documentation of the StackOverflow chat API, I decided to create my own.
+Since I wasn't able to find any documentation of the StackOverflow chat API, I decided to create my own.
 The documentation is currently in progress.
 All of it is from various contributors manually testing and writing results for the documentation.
 Most of the documentation was written and tested by me, @Zoe also contributed significantly.

 Created StackOverflow / StackExchange Chat Bot